 Romantic Road, Germany

 This 350km scenic road that cuts through the heart of Germany from the wine-region city of Würzburg to Füssen, in the foothills of the Alps, feels like a step back into medieval times.
 Soak up the architecture and art dating back hundreds of years, but make sure to visit in September for the annual Oktoberfest celebrations.
+For more inspiration on your travels in Germany, please check out our guide.

 Known as the Troll Route, this steep serpentine road along mountain slopes is not for those suffering from vertigo or novice drivers!
 From dramatic mountains to stunning waterfalls, around 600,000 drivers every year come to experience the beauty of Norway while traveling from Åndalsnes to Valldal in the heart of the country.